 Thinkific has built-in support for gathering and displaying course reviews.
 Teachable doesn't.

 Obviously, there are more than two online course platforms that you could use.
-However, for most people just getting started I think Teachable and Thinkific are your best two choices on the market right now.
+However, for most people just getting started on a lower budget, I think Teachable and Thinkific are your best two choices on the market right now.

 There are more complex platforms out there with more features, like Kajabi which brands itself as an all-in-one online business platform.